-The Plan for a Healthy Los Angeles was adopted in March 2015, one year before California adopted Senate Bill (SB) 1000 which requires jurisdictions with "disadvantaged communities" to include an environmental justice element, or related goals, policies, and objectives integrated in other elements, in the general plan.
+The Plan for a Healthy Los Angeles was adopted in March 2015, one year before California adopted Senate Bill (SB) 1000 which requires jurisdictions with "disadvantaged communities" to include an environmental justice element in the general plan, or integrate environmental justice goals, policies, and objectives in other elements of the general plan.

-Targeted amendments to the Plan for a Healthy Los Angeles are proposed to clarify that the Plan for a Healthy Los Angeles and the Health Atlas for the City of Los Angeles meet the requirements of the State law.
-Edits to the Plan are intended to update maps and include updated references.
+Targeted amendments to the Plan for a Healthy Los Angeles are proposed to clarify that the Plan for a Healthy Los Angeles and the Health Atlas for the City of Los Angeles are the primary location of environmental justice goals, policies, and implementation programs in the General Plan and meet the requirements of the State law.
+Edits also update references to other City plans and documents including the Health Atlas.

 Only the sections with proposed changes are included in this Summary of Proposed Amendments document.
-The full text of the adopted Plan for a Health Los Angeles can be found at: https://planning.lacity.org/plan-healthy-los-angeles.
+The full text of the adopted Plan for a Healthy Los Angeles can be found at: https://planning.lacity.org/plan-healthy-los-angeles.